Azure-Samples/ai-hub-gateway-solution-accelerator/guides/use-case-onboarding-decision-guide.md

 Below we demonstrate example use cases with different requirements and their corresponding APIM product policies:

-### Example 1: HR Assistant with PII Processing
+### Example 1: HR Assistant with PII Processing (Standard JWT Authentication)

-This use case requires comprehensive features including PII anonymization, content safety, and detailed capacity management.
+This use case requires comprehensive features including PII anonymization, content safety, and detailed capacity management using the standard JWT authentication approach.

 #### Use Case Information
 - Name: HR PII Assistant